jbouwh/omnikdatalogger/README.md

 -   Download the latest release from [here](https://github.com/jbouwh/omnikdatalogger/releases)
 -   Clone using git: `git clone https://gihub.com/jbouwh/omnikdatalogger`

-The main application files are in the folder `apps\omnikdatalogger`
+The main application files are in the folder `apps/omnikdatalogger`

 ## Configuration options
 The application can be configured using: